 On June 27, 2006, the Laboratory executed an agreement to obtain \$55 million of bond financing through the NCIDA for the purpose of paying a portion of the cost of construction, installation, and equipping of six research buildings and a chiller building, consisting of approximately 120,000 square feet of space, on the Laboratory's main campus in Laurel Hollow.
-The bonds, originally issued as auction rate securities, bore interest at a seven-day auction rate, which was payable on a weekly basis, and was insured by an insurance policy issued by the Financial Guarantee Insurance Company.
+The bonds, originally issued as auction rate securities, bore interest at a seven-day auction rate.
 On June 25, 2008, the interest rate mode on the bonds was converted to a variable daily rate.
-The insurance policy, originally used as credit support for the bonds, was terminated.
 On June 19, 2012, the interest rate mode on the bonds was converted to a bank purchase rate consisting of a fixed percent of the sum of the LIBOR Rate, the rate equal to the British Bankers Association thirty day LIBOR Rate (1-month LIBOR), plus a spread.
 The entire outstanding principal amount was purchased by a single financial institution under an agreement which terminates on June 19, 2025, unless extended.
 The agreement contains certain covenants, including those relating to net worth as defined, capital expenditures, restrictions of additional liens on certain Laboratory property, and assumption of additional debt.
-The Laboratory believes it is in compliance with the required covenants as of December 31, 2015.
-Upon termination of the agreement the bonds may thereafter be converted in whole or in part to bear interest at any of the acceptable rates of interest under the bond documents until maturity on January 1, 2042.
+The Laboratory believes it is in compliance with the required covenants as of December 31, 2016.
+Upon termination of the agreement, the bonds may thereafter be converted in whole or in part to bear interest at any of the acceptable rates of interest under the bond documents until maturity on January 1, 2042.
 The bonds require annual principal payments beginning January 1, 2035.
-Interest is payable the first business day of each month and the interest rate resets at the end of each month (0.69314% as of December 31, 2015).
+Interest is payable the first business day of each month and the interest rate resets at the end of each month (0.95328% as of December 31, 2016).